innobead/kubefire/README.md

 kubefire cluster create demo --version=v1.17 kubefire cluster create demo --version=v1.16

-# If the version is outside the supported versions (last 3 minor version given the latest is v1.18), the cluster creation will be not supported
+# If the version is outside the supported versions (last 3 minor versions given the latest is v1.18), the cluster creation will be not supported
 kubefire cluster create demo --version=v1.15
 ```